aaron-grau/curic/html-css/projects/aa_times/README.md

 sometimes the styles will be given and you will need to define the HTML structure; and sometimes you will be required to code both.
 - The `docs` folder contains two directories: `screenshots` and `copy`.
 You'll use the images found in `screenshots` for your mockups as you are styling. `copy` contains the text you'll copy and paste for the app's content.
-- **Pro Tip**: Keep each mockup open and use it for reference as your styling a component.
+- **Pro Tip**: Keep each mockup open and use it for reference as you're styling a component.
 - HTML is rendered using rails partials in the `/app/views/static_pages/index.html.erb` file, allowing for the styling of each component separately.